jedifunk/coa-gastby/README.md

 - [ ] Integrate analytics
 - [ ] 404 page
 - [ ] Featured Image refactor to not query for every post (if possible)
+- [ ] Find way to bring in homepage hero better, currently looking for exact image
 - [ ] Adjust WP theme to blank
 - [ ] Test Algolia once ready to deploy, can't seem to test from localhost.